E-Paine/tkinter-docs/source/canvas.rst

       :ref:`Tk length <lengths>`.
 The default value is 0.

     | *selectforeground=*
-    | Specifies the foreground color to use when displaying selected items.
+    | Specifies the foreground colour to use when displaying selected items.
+      The given value may be any valid :ref:`Tk colour <colours>`.
 The default values are as follows:

       +---------+----------------------------------------+
       | MacOS   | platform default selection text colour |